sitewhere/sitewhere-documentation/src/site/sphinx/architecture/index.rst

 Configuration Management with Apache ZooKeeper
 ==============================================
-SiteWhere 2.0 has moved system configuration from the filesystem into `Apache ZooKeeper <https://zookeeper.apache.org/>`_ to allow for a centralized, coordinated approach to configuration management.
+SiteWhere 2.0 moves system configuration from the filesystem into `Apache ZooKeeper <https://zookeeper.apache.org/>`_ to allow for a centralized, coordinated approach to configuration management.
 ZooKeeper contains a hierarchical structure which represents the configuration for a SiteWhere instance